Wat Chan, Phitsanulok: Electricity

-Almost every households in Wat Chan subdistrict have access to the electricity network of Provincial Electricity Authority (PEA).
+Almost every household in Wat Chan subdistrict have access to the electricity network of Provincial Electricity Authority (PEA).

 Communications

 All households have access to the fixed and mobile telephone network.

 Waterworks

 All households of Wat Chan have access to the water network of Provincial Waterworks Authority (PWA).

 Economy

 Of the population 30% are engaged in agriculture, of which rice is the main product.

+Farmers count for 1%, Animal husbandary 1%, temporary employees 53% and trading 45%.